sc0ttruss/training-pre-requisites/README.md

 ```
 kitchen list
 ```
-This command also validates the yaml file format in '.kitchen.yml' file, so get used to running this after every edit of the file
+This command also validates the yaml file format in '.kitchen.yml' file, so get used to running this after every edit of the file.
 ```
 kitchen create
 kitchen diagnose
 kitchen destroy
 ```
-note: this destroys the machine, you might want to do a 'kitchen login' to play around before destruction.
+note: this destroys the machine, you might want to do a `kitchen login` to play around before destruction.

-#   End of workstation setup/config, the remainder of this document is for informational and reference purposes, however it you are interested, read on.
+#   End of workstation setup/config, the remainder of this document is for informational and reference purposes, however if you are interested, read on.

 # Additional Resources